Roy E. LaGrone: Biography

 LaGrone's employment included art director for the magazine Amerika, art director of the Rutgers University Medical School, and creating historical images of the U.S. Air Force and the Tuskegee Airmen.
-He was a member of the Society of Illustrators and created record covers and book jackets as a free-lance artist.
+By January 1960, he was artistic director of the book publisher Avon and broadcaster Radio Free Europe.
+He was a member of the Society of Illustrators and created record covers and book jackets as a freelance artist.
+He retired in 1991.

-LaGrone died at his home in the Somerset section of Franklin Township, Somerset County, New Jersey, on December 8, 1993.
+LaGrone was married to Ester LaGrone, with whom he had two children.
+He died at his home in the Somerset section of Franklin Township, Somerset County, New Jersey, on December 8, 1993, from a myocardial infraction.
 In 1996, his artwork was featured in Tuskegee's Heroes: As Depicted in the Aviation Art of Roy E. La Grone which was published by MotorBooks International.
 In 2001, he was inducted into the Aviation Hall of Fame and Museum of New Jersey.